Ale32/ale32.github.io/portfolio/_posts/2020-04-05-pbs-threejs.md

 ---
-layout: post
+layout:     portfolio-post
 title:      Physically Based Shading in three.js
+subtitle:   A glsl-es physical shader that works on web browser.
 permalink:  /portfolio/pbs_threejs
 date:       2020-04-05 11:00:00 +0100
 category:   portfolio
+thumbnail:  /images/me.jpg
 ---

 This is the work I’ve done as a thesis for my graduation in **Virtual Reality Programming and 3D Graphics**.